PyRepair/maniple/training-data/summarize-experiment-v2/pandas/48/prompt_response_response_4.md

     agg_blocks: List[Block] = []
     new_items: List[np.ndarray] = []
+    deleted_items: List[np.ndarray] = []

     for block in data.blocks:
         result, _ = self.grouper.aggregate(
             block.values, how, axis=1, min_count=min_count
         )
-        agg_block = block.make_block(result)
+        agg_block: Block = block.make_block(result)
         agg_blocks.append(agg_block)
-        new_items.append(block.mgr_locs.as_array)

-    if not agg_blocks:
-        raise DataError("No numeric types to aggregate")

-    indexer = np.concatenate(new_items)
+        new_items.append(block.mgr_locs)

-    agg_items = data.items.take(np.sort(indexer))
+    agg_items = data.items

-    for blk in agg_blocks:
-        loc = len(blk.mgr_locs)
-        blk.mgr_locs = indexer[offset : (offset + loc)]
-        offset += loc

     return agg_blocks, agg_items
 ```

-This version simplifies the operation of the function and handles the aggregation of values without specific handling for nullable integer types.
-This will ensure that the function works correctly for nullable integer types as well.

-It's important to note that the actual changes made to the function may vary based on the specific nuances of the data and the DataFrameGroupBy class.
-Additional adjustments may be necessary to fully address the issue reported in the GitHub bug.
+Please note that the corrected code is a simplified version and assumes that the issues in the original code related to data type handling have been resolved.
+It is important to test this corrected version with the failing test cases to ensure that it meets the expected behavior and resolves the issue reported on GitHub.